Each handle is about 0.6875″ deep.

 Talavera pottery, form

-A band of design about 2.25″ wide encircles the vase below the neck.
+A band of design about 2.25″ wide encircles vase 2019-19 below the neck.
 Framing bands lie just above and below this decoration, but oddly consist of three layers: a wide band bracketed by two thin bands.
 Nampeyo almost always placed the designs on her bowls below two-element thick-over-thin framing lines (cf. 1993-04), the order reversed on her canteens (cf 2010-11) and sometimes used framing lines on more eccentric forms (cf 2012-08).
-However this is the first three-line framing band I have seen.
+This is the first three-line framing band I have seen.
 Something odd is going on here.

 The body is a blotchy red oval.
 A narrow white and stippled band begins below the head and runs under the belly, detaching itself at the rear to become a tail that arches over the back and curves down over the head.
 Its end displays a solid black crescent.
 Edging the upper back and below the tail, a thin unpainted space is outlined in black.
 A heartline runs from the head rearward into the body, ending with an unpainted diamond point.
 Somewhat similar heartlines are seen in the birds on on seedjar 2015-03 which I believe was made by Nampeyo.
 The beast’s head is fearsome.
 Entirely black, it is flat on top and then slopes to a snout.
 Below a gaping mouth filled with 18 teeth is a thin elongated jaw.
 There is no neck; the wide rear of the head emerges directly from the oval body.
 Small V-shaped ears sprout from the top of the head.
 An unpainted circle with a dot at its center provides vision.
 Below, two tiny feet emerge as a set at the front of the body, not a good placement to keep one’s rear off the pavement.